 Toyosu Area Guide Park

-Adjacent to LaLaport Toyosu, Toyosu Park is used as a place of relaxation for many people.
-There is also playground equipment here, a large lawn plaza, and a “Jabujabu Pond” where you can play in the water.
-Because Toyosu Park faces Tokyo Bay, it is also popular as a view spot for people to chill at.
+Adjacent to LaLaport Toyosu in Koto Ward, Toyosu Park is a place of relaxation for many people.
+There is playground equipment, a large lawn plaza, and a “Jabujabu Pond” where you can play in the water.
+Because Toyosu Park faces Tokyo Bay, it is also popular as a viewing spot for people to unwind.

 Find out more about Toyosu Park here on Google maps.